VaclavDedik/jboss-seam/examples/booking/readme.txt

 How to Build and Deploy the Example on JBoss AS
 -----------------------------------------------

-1. Download and install JBoss AS 4.0.3
+1. Download and install JBoss AS 4.0.3, with the EJB 3.0 profile

    NOTE: Due to a bug, the demo database content is not loaded properly in AS 4.0.3SP1.
 If you use 4.0.3SP1, you should